Means-Of-Production/labor-token/README.md

 ### LaborToken DAO
 The Labor Token DAO is made up of all issuers of the LaborToken.
-It can add new members (who are then able to issue and receive the LaborToken HOURS), and does so by issuing a LaborToken DAO Membership token to the wallet of that issuer.
-A single wallet may have only one token.
-If the organization wishes to give additional representation to an issuer, they can recognize additional wallets for that issuer.
+It can add new members (who are then able to issue and receive the LaborToken HOURS), and does so by adding them as a signatory on the LaborToken DAO.

+If the LaborToken DAO wishes to give additional representation to an issuer, they can recognize additional wallets for that issuer.